matthiasdiener/lockmachine/README.md

 # lockmachine
-Scripts to lock and unlock other users from accessing a machine
+Scripts to lock and unlock other users from accessing a machine.

 # Usage